nikikumarbandaru/Android_Project_Team08/README.md

 Requires functionality we will not talk about- No

 Requires functionality we will talk about later (maps, media, database services, etc.)- Media functionality may be used as an additional functionality of the project.

+*Improvements*: In Fragments Stage

+*Estimated Time of Completion*: 1 week to go!!

 [Source Document](https://github.com/nikikumarbandaru/Android_Project_Team08/blob/main/Source%20Document.md)